Our CNVR Protocols

 Many people find the same-day release concept difficult to accept, but it is similar to the advances in human childbirth.
 Not that many years ago, the mother would be required to stay in the hospital for as many as five days.
 As a result of improved techniques and medications, new mothers now often spend less than a day in the hospital.
 Same-day release methods are being adopted world-wide for mass sterilisations, and mobile field clinics have been used for over 10 years as an effective way to implement same-day CNVR.

 TAPA has adopted the field clinic protocols developed and refined through the Yudisthira Foundation on Bali in Indonesia over the last ten years.
-In Sri Lanka, TAPA has done over 54,000 spay/neuters using these protocols, with a mortality rate of less than 0.2% (0.002).
+In Sri Lanka, TAPA has done over 58,000 spay/neuters using these protocols, with a mortality rate of less than 0.2% (0.002).
 Fatalities are primarily due to anesthetic risk, not post-surgical complications.
-Surgery in mobile and tent-based clinics allows us to move right into the community, but at the same time, we use the same asepsis and surgery protocols as a regular office clinic environment.
+Surgery in mobile and tent-based clinics allows us to move right into the community, but at the same time, we use the same asepsis (prevention of infection) and surgery protocols as a regular office clinic environment.
 We do not and will not compromise on materials, equipment, asepsis, surgical standards, or operating procedures.
 Same day CNVR works well, but only when it is very well implemented.

 Why We Sterilise Both Males and Females

 We sterilise males and females: we do both as a population control means, but we also do the males to reduce their aggressive behaviour during mating season, which often causes problems for people, such as dog bites.
 Thus we can address improving the welfare of people as well as that of the individual dogs who might be put at risk.